machinat/sociably/website/docs/dialog-script.md

 ### `key` Prop

-The `key` prop labels an entry point in the scrpit.
+The `key` prop labels an entry point in the script.
 It has to be unique in the whole script.
 That includes the `key` on `PROMPT`, `CALL` and `LABEL`.